sodeon/dotfiles/usage/ubuntu.md

 - `time`: summarize system usage
 - `fincore`: check if file is cached in memory, usually combined with fdfind/find
 - `nvidia-smi`: NVIDIA graphics card status summary.
 To continous monitor, `nvidia-smi dmon`
+- `iostat -xtc 4 5`: show CPU/IO stat for 5 times with 4 sec interval between
+- `mpstat -P ALL 4 5`: multi-processor stat show all cores with... (as above)
+- `perf stat -a --sleep 10`: gather CPU insight stat for next 10sec (from linux-tools-generic package). **This tool is very powerful.**